0xblockbard/aptos-crowd/README.md

 The crowdfunding smart contract includes five public entrypoints and one admin entrypoint:

 **Public Entrypoints**
-1. **create_campaign**: Initializes a new crowdfunding campaign.
+1. **create_campaign**: Initialises a new crowdfunding campaign.
    - **Input**: Creator's wallet address, crowdfunding model type (KIA or AON), campaign end date, name, description, image URL, and target amount.
    - **Output**: Updates blockchain state with campaign details.

-2. **update_campaign**: Updates an existing crowdfunding campaign information.
+2. **update_campaign**: Updates an existing crowdfunding campaign
    - **Input**: Creator's wallet address, campaign id, name, description, image URL
    - **Output**: Updates blockchain state with new campaign information.

 3. **contribute**: Allows supporters to contribute and pledge Aptos to a campaign.
    - **Input**: Supporter's pledged amount in Aptos.
-Verifies the campagin's ongoing status and adds or updates the supporter’s contribution in the funders’ map.
+Verifies the campaign's ongoing status and adds or updates the supporter’s contribution in the funders’ map.
    - **Output**: Updates campaign's contributed amount.

 4. **claim_funds**: Enables the campaign creator to claim funds.